Helping You Recover Compensation for Your Injuries and Anguish After a Virginia Beach Dog Bite that Wasn’t Your Fault.

 Virginia Beach city code regarding dog bites and dog attacks contains many provisions regarding proper ownership of one’s pets.
 Here are a few regulations you should be aware of to keep yourself and others safe.

 - Regulations on Dogs at the Virginia Beach Oceanfront & Boardwalk

 - Leash Law: Code 5-531, the “leash law,” covers dogs only.
 When a dog is being walked on any city sidewalk it must be on a lead at all times.
 Also, dogs being walked on a leash must also be wearing a city pet license.

 - Running At Large: Code 5-530 stipulates that no animal may be free to run “at large” within the city limits.
 So, that means a dog is supposed to be properly contained within one’s residence, either within the house or on a tie-out or chain.

-- Code 5-520 maintains that a “dangerous dog” is one which “has bitten, attacked or inflicted injury” on another person, or even another animal.
+- Code 5-520 maintains that a “dangerous dog” is one that “has bitten, attacked or inflicted injury” on another person or even another animal.
 A “vicious dog” is one that has killed or inflicted severe or serious bodily harm on a human being, as well as one who has continually exhibited dangerous behavior as previously found by a court.